Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulsa Stats and Trends

-- Tulsa has played eight games, with three wins against the spread.
+- In Tulsa's eight games this season, it has three wins against the spread.

-- The Golden Hurricane covered the spread in their only game when underdogs by 22.5 points or more.
+- The Golden Hurricane have been underdogs by 22.5 points or more once this year and covered the spread.

 - Tulsa's games this year have hit the over on six of seven set point totals (85.7%).

-- When Tulsa puts up more than 14.3 points, it is 3-3 against the spread and 3-4 overall.
+- When Tulsa scores more than 14.3 points, it is 3-3 against the spread and 3-4 overall.

 - The Golden Hurricane have 14 giveaways this season, while the Bearcats have 23 takeaways .